hacktivesec/SPartan/README.md

 SPartan
 =======
-by Keiran Dennie
+by Keiran Dennie (Author), Arkango (Mantainer)

+Note: This is a restyling and update of base SPartan developed by SensePost

 Requirements
 -------------
 The requests_ntlm and beautifulsoup4 libraries are required.
 Use the following command to install these with pip:

-pip install -r requirements.txt
+python3 -m pip install -r requirements.txt

 Overview
 -------